tvitcom/shdeploy/README.md

 shdeploy
 ========

 This application with golang simple web file-server for hosting text configuration files, bash scripts and other file for deploy linux environment for developers.
-Also in pub/deb9/ placed the preseed file for autonomous Debian9 amd64 installation with preconfigured passwords for root and mysql server.
-You may rename _preseed to preseed then edit appropriate root and user passwords and use it.
+Also in 'pub/deb9/' placed the preseed file for autonomous Debian9 amd64 installation with preconfigured passwords for root and mysql server.
+You may rename '_preseed' to 'preseed' then edit appropriate root and user passwords and use it.
 Now it ready for Debian 9 system in virtual box containers.

 The shdeploy will deliver environment with next useful pachages ready for everyday developers need:

 - [x] Common: Git, Svn, 7z, sqlite3, mysql-workbench, meld